 LBU’s Secrets to Wholesale Success offers some stellar bonuses designed not to just help makers conquer the wholesale marketplace, but to up their business game as well.
-Websites design + conversion strategies + search engine optimization are frequently mentioned in our private Facebook group and so many of us struggle with building websites that propel our balls forward + translate into sales.
-This semester, I put together a list of twenty simple action items designed to make sites more functional, increase website conversion rates, easily boost search engine optimization + email sign-ups, all while creating a better user experience for our customers.
+Websites design + conversion strategies + search engine optimization are frequently mentioned in our private Facebook group and so many of us struggle with building websites that propel our balls forward + translate into sales and an excellent customer experience.
+This semester, I put together a list of twenty simple action items designed to make sites more functional, increase website conversion rates and website leads, easily boost search engine optimization + email sign-ups, all while creating a better user experience for our customers.

 I don’t typically share LBU bonuses outside of the LBU program, but I thought you all might enjoy this one, too.

 1. Add a prominent email opt-in.

 Make certain you have an email opt-in which is visible on your home page.
 Be careful not to bury it at the bottom of your site or make the opt-in appear so insignificant that it’s easily overlooked.
 Ideally, your email opt-in should appear “above the fold.”
 Also, if possible, include a checkbox at checkout so that customers can hop on your mailing list with a single click.

 Nothing drives customers away quite like slowly loading pages.
 Ensure that your images are sized small enough to enable quick page loading.
 Also, beware of built-in photo editors which automatically resize images.
 Those images aren’t resized until the full size picture arrives in the visitor’s browser, slowing down load times.
 Edit images to the size you’ll ultimately need before uploading.

 3. Be smart about outbound links.

 When embedding hyperlinks, make certain that they open in new windows, eliminating the need for users to crawl backwards in order to revisit your site.

 Enable automatic product recommendations.
 Link together entry-level + upsell products or products within the same family.